datasektionen/infra/README.md

 - Go to `https://dash.cloudflare.com/profile/api-tokens`;
 - click *Create Token*;
 - pick the *Create Additional Tokens* template;
-- at the top, change it's name to (something like) "$USER Admin Token";
+- at the top, change its name to (something like) "$USER Admin Token";
 - under permissions, add *Zone* -> *DNS* -> *Edit*; and
 - set the TTL to a reasonable date.